rkgIITBh/data-structures.github.io/HTML/huffmanEncoding.md

 ## Application of Binary Trees

-We learned in the last blog that binary tree is a convenient data structures for computing problems searching as elements ared stored according to some sort of hierarchic relations.
-We will examine two specific examples where use of binary tree as an underlying data structure eases the task of programming.
+We learned in the last blog that a binary tree is a convenient data structure for computing problems searching as elements are stored according to some sort of hierarchic relations.
+We will examine two specific examples where use of a binary tree as an underlying data structure eases the task of programming.

-The first example we deal with is Huffman method of text compression.
+The first example we deal with is the Huffman method of text compression.
 There are more efficient methods for text compression, e.g., Lempel-Ziv (LZ) algorithm.
-However, Huffman encoding simple, lossless and optimal for static texts.
-Static text means that the text is known in advance.
+However, Huffman encoding simple, lossless, and optimal for static texts.
+The static text means that the text is known in advance.
 It also implies that the alphabet set for the text is fixed.
 We can scan the text to calculate the frequency of every symbol (alphabet) appearing in the input.